Craniosynostosis repair - discharge

-At home, your child will probably be able to return to their normal activities and diet.
-Make sure they do not bump or hurt their head in any way.
-If they are crawling, you may want to keep coffee tables and furniture with sharp edges out of the way until they recover.
+At home, your child will probably be able to return to normal activities and diet.
+Make sure your child does not bump or hurt his or her head in any way.
+If your child is crawling, you may want to keep coffee tables and furniture with sharp edges out of the way until your child recovers.

-Keep your child’s surgery wound clean and dry until the doctor says you can wash it.
-Do not use any lotions, gels, or cream to rinse your child’s head until their skin is healed all the way.
+Keep your child's surgery wound clean and dry until the doctor says you can wash it.
+Do not use any lotions, gels, or cream to rinse your child's head until the skin has completely healed.
 Do not soak the wound in water until it heals.

 When you clean the wound, make sure you:

 - Dampen the washcloth and use antibacterial soap.